Mishi-ginebig, Patron of Healing and Wisdom

 The cut-out images of the sun and the moon

-of the interiors of these layered wedding bands emphasize the virtue of wisdom
+of the interiors of these layered rings emphasize the virtue of wisdom

 and the dualistic nature of Traditional Healing - both in the physical/medicinal